MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 robots: noindex,nofollow
 ---
 # Connect AWS to Microsoft Cloud App Security
-  This section provides instructions for connecting [!INCLUDE[Adallom](./includes/adallom_md.md)] to your existing Amazon Web Services account using the connector APIs.
+  This section provides instructions for connecting Cloud App Security to your existing Amazon Web Services account using the connector APIs.

 ## How to connect Amazon Web Services to Cloud App Security